 [Read: How to give a gift to a Croatian]

 Franck is also the first Croatian producer of fried potato chips called Čipi Čips (1977) and fruit-flavored teas (1991).
-In addition to Jubilarna, Frank offers a variety of other products including coffees, cappuccino, food supplements, sugar, and snacks.
-In 2015, cafe and night bar Johann Franck was opened in Zagreb.
+In addition to Jubilarna, Frank offers a variety of other products, including coffees, cappuccino, food supplements, sugar, and snacks.
+In 2015, the caffe and night bar Johann Franck was opened in Zagreb.

 Product type: Coffee

 Producer: Franck d.d.